netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 90-additional-fields.conf

 Sets additional quick and easy fields.
 Supporting mapping or ruby files are used - see support/ and ruby/ in conf.d/.
 Currently we have (for Netsage's use):
- - sensor_group  = TACC, AMPATH, etc.  (based on matching sensor names to regexes)
+ - sensor_group  = TACC, NEAAR, I-Light, etc.  (based on matching sensor names to regexes)
- - sensor_type   = Circuit, Archive, Exchange Point, or Regional Network  (based on matching sensor names to regexes)
+ - sensor_type   = Circuit, Archive, Exchange Point, Regional Network, Facility Edge, Campus  (based on matching sensor names to regexes)
  - country_scope = Domestic, International, or Mixed  (based on src and dst countries and possibly continents, where Domestic = US, Puerto Rico, or Guam)
- - is_network_testing = yes, no  (yes if discipline from the science registry is 'CS.Network Testing and Monitoring' or port = 5001, 5101, or 5201)
+ - is_network_testing = yes, no  (yes if discipline from the science registry is 'CS.Network Testing and Monitoring' or if port = 5001, 5101, or 5201)
  - es_doc_id = hash of meta.id and the start time of the flow.
 If this id is used as the document id in elasticsearch, flows that are mistakenly input more than once will update existing documents rather than be added as duplicates.
 (NOTE: due to how netflow works, use es_doc_id as the ES document id only for sflow!)

 ### 95-cleanup.conf

-Does small misc. tasks at the end like rename, remove, or convert fields
+Does small miscellaneous tasks at the end like rename, remove, or convert fields

 ### 98-post-process.conf

-Adds @exit_time and @processing_time (these are mainly for developers)
+Adds @exit_time, @processing_time, and @pipeline_ver (these are mainly for developers)

 ### 99-output-rabbit.conf